apollographql/apollo-client/react-docs/source/index.md

 title: Introduction
 ---

 This is the official guide to using GraphQL in your [React](https://facebook.github.io/react/) app with the [Apollo](http://apollostack.com) JavaScript GraphQL client and the [react-apollo](https://github.com/apollostack/react-apollo) integration package.
+For an interactive hands-on tutorial you can also check out [Learn Apollo](https://www.learnapollo.com).

 [Get started now with the setup instructions.](/react/initialization.html)